githubharald/SimpleHTR/README.md

 ## FAQ

-1. I get the error message "Exception: No saved model found in: ... ": unzip the file `model.zip`.
-All files contained must be placed directly into the `model` directory and **not** in some subdirectory created by the unzip-program.
-2. I get the error message "...
-TFWordBeamSearch.so: cannot open shared object file: No such file or directory": if you want to use word beam search decoding, you have to compile the custom TF operation from source.
+* I get the error message "...
+TFWordBeamSearch.so: cannot open shared object file: No such file or directory": if you want to use word beam search decoding, you have to compile the custom TF operation from source
-3. I get the error message "...
-ModuleNotFoundError: No module named 'editdistance'": you have to install the mentioned module by executing `pip install editdistance`.
-4. Where can I find the file `words.txt` of the IAM dataset: it is located in the subfolder `ascii` of the IAM website.
+* Where can I find the file `words.txt` of the IAM dataset: it is located in the subfolder `ascii` on the IAM website
-5. I want to recognize text of line (or sentence) images: this is not possible with the provided model.
+* I want to recognize text of line (or sentence) images: this is not possible with the provided model.
 The size of the input image is too small.
-For more information read [this article](https://medium.com/@harald_scheidl/27648fb18519) or have a look at the [lamhoangtung/LineHTR](https://github.com/lamhoangtung/LineHTR) repository.
+For more information read [this article](https://medium.com/@harald_scheidl/27648fb18519) or have a look at the [lamhoangtung/LineHTR](https://github.com/lamhoangtung/LineHTR) repository
-6. I need a confidence score for the recognized text: after recognizing the text, you can calculate the loss value for the NN output and the recognized text.
-The loss simply is the negative logarithm of the score.
-See [this article](https://medium.com/@harald_scheidl/27648fb18519).
-7. I use a custom image of handwritten text, but the NN outputs a wrong result: the NN is trained on the IAM dataset.
-The NN not only learns to recognize text, but it also learns properties of the dataset-images.
-Some obvious properties of the IAM dataset are: text is tightly cropped, contrast is very high, most of the characters are lower-case.
-Either you preprocess your image to look like an IAM image, or you train the NN on your own dataset.
-See [this article](https://medium.com/@harald_scheidl/27648fb18519).
-8. I get an error when running the script more than once from an interactive Python session: do **not** call function `main()` in file `main.py` from an interactive session, as the TF computation graph is created multiple times when calling `main()` multiple times.
-Run the script by executing `python main.py` instead.
+* I get an error when running the script more than once from an interactive Python session: do **not** call function `main()` in file `main.py` from an interactive session, as the TF computation graph is created multiple times when calling `main()` multiple times.
+Run the script by executing `python main.py` instead
-9. How to get support for this repository: I do not provide any support for this repository (also not via mail).

 ## References
 \[1\] [Build a Handwritten Text Recognition System using TensorFlow](https://towardsdatascience.com/2326a3487cd5)

 \[2\] [Scheidl - Handwritten Text Recognition in Historical Documents](https://repositum.tuwien.ac.at/obvutwhs/download/pdf/2874742)